treefrogframework/treefrog-framework/docs/user-guide/en/model/access-mongodb.md

 ## Installation

-Re-install the framework with the following command.
+Re-install the framework with the following command:

 ```
  $ tar xvzf treefrog-x.x.x.tar.gz